U.K. chemistry enterprise feels ‘Brexit’ pain

 “The U.K.’s decision to leave the EU is likely to have a significant impact on science in this country,” says Venkatraman Ramakrishnan, president of the Royal Society, the U.K.’s national science academy.
 The society is concerned about three key issues: EU funding of science, the ability of people from the EU to work in the U.K., and international scientific collaboration.

-“In negotiating a new relationship with the EU, we must ensure that we do not put unnecessary barriers in place that will inhibit collaborations,” Ramakrishnan urges.
+British scientists must now work hard to urge policymakers to promote continued scientific collaborations, says Graeme Reid, professor of science and research policy at University College London.

+The immediate consequence of the Brexit for the chemical industry is an increase in uncertainty about the U.K., EU, and global economies, according to Paul Hodges, chairman of International eChem, a U.K.-based chemical market information firm.
+It is also encouraging volatility in the price of oil.
+“I’m really very pessimistic about the outlook,” Hodges says.

-U.K. pharmaceutical and chemical industry organizations called on the U.K. government to do what it can to reduce the uncertainty imposed on their sectors as the country starts the process of extricating itself from the EU.
-But with U.K. Prime Minister David Cameron announcing on Friday that he will step down by the fall, government policy looks anything but certain.
+U.K. pharmaceutical and chemical industry organizations are calling on the U.K. government to do what it can to reduce the uncertainty imposed on their sectors as the country starts the process of extricating itself from the EU.
+But with U.K. Prime Minister David Cameron announcing that he will step down by the fall, government policy looks anything but certain.

-Steve Elliott, head of the Chemical Industries Association, the U.K.’s largest chemical sector association, is putting a good face on the vote.
+Steve Elliott, head of the Chemical Industries Association, the U.K.’s largest chemical sector association, is trying to put a good face on the vote.
 “Whilst business craves certainty, it is also used to operating in challenging and changing circumstances,” he says.

-“I very much deplore that the British voters decided yesterday to leave the EU.
-Especially now, at a time of timid economic recovery in Europe,” Dekkers says.
+“I very much deplore” the British vote, says Marijn Dekkers, president of VCI and former chairman of Bayer.
+He suggests that the move will cause “severe economic and political damage” across the EU.

-In the U.K., the adverse impact of the Brexit on the pharmaceuticals sector will be instant, points out Mike Thompson, CEO of the Association of the British Pharma Industry.
+The adverse impact of the Brexit on the U.K. pharmaceuticals sector will be instant, points out Mike Thompson, CEO of the Association of the British Pharma Industry.
 “This creates immediate challenges for future investment, research, and jobs in our industry in the U.K.,” he says.
-Among other issues, the Brexit raises questions about how drugs will be regulated in the U.K.

-“My biggest concern is about how we get to a consensus in presenting the U.K. as an attractive place for continuing to research and develop medicines to the global CEOs who clearly have alternative choices to hand,” Thompson says.

 Thompson is resigned to the fact that the London-headquartered European Medicines Agency, Europe’s equivalent of the FDA, with a staff of 600, will relocate to an EU country.
 “It’s just going to go,” he says.